 So here is what I do,

-I wear my jeans or leggings (my jeans are lightweight), and style with a nice top and cardigan.
+I wear my jeans or leggings (my jeans are lightweight), and style them with a nice top and cardigan.
 Outerwear comes with me, sometimes I wear it, or hold it.
 I also wear my scarf.
-My personal bag is a crossbody purse and 45 L backpack is my carry-on.
+My personal bag is a crossbody purse and a 45 L backpack is my carry-on.

 Most of the time I wear my boots to the airport to save space inside the bag.
 Keep in mind you might need extra time when at the security gate to take them off (vs sneakers).

 Inside my backpack, I use a large packing cube to lay tops (2), thermal wear (2×2), leggings, fleece jacket or cardigan (1), dress (1), and loungewear (1).